420ku/ixl-assessment/README.md

 To deploy a small web application (HTML/CSS/JavaScript) to a staging server, I would follow these steps:

-### Deploying a Small Web Application (JavaScript) to Firebase Hosting
+### Deploying a Web Application (JavaScript) to Firebase Hosting

 #### 1. **Clone the Existing Git Repository**
-   - Open the terminal and navigate to the desired project location.
+   - Open a terminal and navigate to the desired project location.
    - Use the following command to clone the existing repository:

      ```bash